Mid Year 2023 IT Salary Survey by company size and metro area

 IT compensation does not keep up with inflation and hiring slows but still strong

-Janco and eJobDescription.com has conducted salary surveys of the IT Job market since 1989.
+2023 Mid-Year IT Salary Survey by company size and metro area available for immediate download.
+Janco and eJobDescription.com has conducted salary surveys of the IT Job market over 30 years.
 The data from this survey has been published in the Computer Industry Almanac, the Wall Street Journal, the New York Times, eWeek, and many other business and industry publications.
-In addition over the years it has been featured on CNN, the Wall Street Journal, and several national and international media outlets.
+In addition, over the years it has been featured on CNN, the Wall Street Journal, and several national and international television and multi-media outlets.

 You can get a free copy of the full survey if you provide 10 valid data points and use a corporate e-mail address.
 Free e-mail accounts like gmail or yahoo do not qualify as we have no way to verify the accuracy of the data provided.